SagarSharma2809/React-Learning/README.md

 2. ShoeList - mapping of lists, props.
 3. Toggler Component - practicing states in React.
 4. Rubix cube Component - practicing states in React.
+5. Find your Wallpaper - built with useEffect Hook in react and save-as npm package